rayutd/Master-Thesis-2025/README.md

 3. Run the scripts in order (01 → 02 → 03 → 04 → 05)
 4. Each script saves necessary data and model objects for use in subsequent analyses

-## Data Requirements

-The analysis requires a dataset with the following structure:
-- Multiple time points (T1, T2, T3) of measurement
-- Items for each construct (ATT, PU, PEOU) at each time point
-- Demographic variables (gender, age)

 The original data file used is "TAM-LT-FullData.xlsx", which should be placed in the same directory as the scripts.